Plan your migration to Git

-Migrating to Git provides an opportunity to remove these binaries from the your codebase.
-We recommend removing checked-in libraries, tools and build output from your repository and instead using a package management system like NuGet to manage dependencies.
+Migrating to Git provides an opportunity to remove these binaries from the codebase.
+It is recommended that libraries, tools, and build output are excluded from repositories.
+Instead, use package management systems like NuGet to manage dependencies.

-Assets like icons and artwork may need to align with a specific version of your source code.
-Small, infrequently-changed assets like icons can be included directly in a repository; since they do not change often, they will not bloat the history.
+Assets like icons and artwork may need to align with a specific version of source code.
+Small, infrequently-changed assets like icons can be included directly in a repository.
+Since they do not change often, they will not bloat the history.
 But large or frequently changing assets should be stored using the Git LFS (Large File Storage) extension.
-Learn more about managing large files with Git.

 Perhaps the biggest challenge in migrating to Git is helping developers understand how Git stores changes and how commits form a history of development.
-It’s not enough to just prepare a “cheat sheet” that maps commands in the old system to Git commands: your developers need to stop thinking about version control history in terms of a centralized, linear model and need to understand Git’s history model and the commit graph.
+It's not enough to just prepare a cheat sheet that maps commands in the old system to Git commands.
+Developers need to stop thinking about version control history in terms of a centralized, linear model and need to understand Git's history model and the commit graph.
 Since people learn in different ways, plan on making several types of training material available.
 Live, lab-based training with an expert instructor works well for some people.
 The Pro Git book is available for free online and is an excellent starting point.
-Microsoft also offers a Git walkthrough designed to rapidly get someone up to speed.

-Identify key members of the team as Git experts, empower them to help others, and make sure that the rest of the team is encouraged to ask them questions.
+Organizations should work to identify key members of the team as Git experts.
+Then empower them to help others and make sure that the rest of the team is encouraged to ask them questions.

-- Builds are successful, and all your tests are passing
+- Builds are successful, and all tests are passing.

-We recommend you do the final migration at a time when few people are working, ideally between milestones when there is some natural “downtime” instead of at the end of a sprint when developers are rushing to finish work.
+The final migration should be performed at a time when few people are working, ideally between milestones when there is some natural downtime.
+Migrating at the end of a sprint may cause issues when developers are rushing to finish work.
 Aim to migrate over a weekend when nobody needs to check-in.

-Plan to make a firm cutover from your old version control system to Git; trying to keep multiple systems operating in parallel is confusing since developers may not know how, or where, to check-in and there is no “single source of truth”.
-Set the old version control system read-only to avoid this, otherwise you may have to try to do a second migration to include any changes that were made in the old system during the migration.
+Plan to make a firm cutover from the old version control system to Git.
+Trying to keep multiple systems operating in parallel is confusing since developers may not know how, or where, to check in.
+Setting the old version control system to read-only will help avoid this.
+Otherwise a second migration that includes interim changes may be necessary.

-The actual process you take will vary based on the system you’re migrating from.
-We have a detailed article about migrating from Team Foundation Version Control, and guidance for migrating from other systems as well.
+The actual process you take will vary based on the system being migrating from.
+Learn more about migrating from Team Foundation Version Control.

 |Team workflows||Determine how builds will run|